nebulab/deprecations_detector/README.md

 ## Tasks

-Add the following lines on your Rakefile to make the DeprecationsCollector tasks available from your application:
+Add the following lines on your Rakefile to make the DeprecationsDetector tasks available from your application:

 ```
 spec = Gem::Specification.find_by_name 'deprecations_collector'